 Although, technically, an offence against the customs law is a criminal offence, in practice legal procedures are usually concerned with the recovery of tax arrears and fines.
-Offences include noncompliance with customs procedures, false declarations and the most serious offence of smuggling and evasion of customs duties.
+Offences include non-compliance with customs procedures, false declarations and the most serious offence of smuggling and evasion of customs duties.
 Statutory penalties are as prescribed by relevant provisions of the Customs Act.
-Where Customs and the offender agree to settle the case at the Customs level (i.e. waiver of prosecution), the penalties would be in accordance with the settlement criteria as prescribed by the Director-General of the Customs Department.
+In case of Customs post-audit or post-investigation, where Customs and the offender agree to settle the case at the Customs level (i.e. waiver of prosecution), the penalties of duty evasion cases would be in accordance with the settlement criteria as prescribed by the Director-General of the Customs Department.
 This is typically two times the duty and one time the VAT shortfall.
 For import licensing errors and smuggling, the penalties are based on a multiple of the value of the goods.